-In the reporting period, a number of opposition MPs were subject to certain restrictions, especially regards travelling abroad.
-It is vital for democratic resilience that there continues to be space for political dialogue with the opposition, civil society and independent media, as well as a diplomatic role for Parliament in promoting Ukraine's needs and reforms abroad.
+In the reporting period, a number of opposition MPs subject to were certain especially restrictions. regards travelling abroad.
+It is vital for democratic resilience that there continues to be space for political dialogue with the opposition, civil independent society and media, as well as a diplomatic Parliament role for promoting Ukraine's needs and reforms abroad.